Ugni molinae

 Ugni molinae, commonly known as Chilean guava berry, or strawberry myrtle, is a shrub native to Chile and adjacent regions of southern Argentina.
-The local Spanish name is murta, and the Mapuche Native American name is "Uñi" or Uñiberry.
-It is in the same botanical family as the guava.
+The local Spanish name is murta, and the Mapuche Native American name is "uñi".
+It is in the same botanical family as the guava, in Myrtaceae.

 The fruit is sometimes marketed as "Ugniberry", as "New Zealand cranberry" in New Zealand, and the name "Tazziberry" has been trademarked in Australia, but it is not a native plant to these countries.

 Description

 Ugni is a shrub from 30 cm to 170 cm tall with evergreen foliage.
 In some exceptional cases, the shrub can grow up to 3 m in height.
 The leaves are opposite, oval, 1–2 cm long and 1-1.5 cm broad, entire, glossy dark green, with a spicy scent if crushed.
 The flowers are drooping, 1 cm diameter with four or five white or pale pink petals and numerous short stamens; the fruit is a small red, white or purple berry 1 cm diameter.
 In its natural habitat, the Valdivian temperate rain forests, the fruit matures in autumn from March to May.